- TAG : Egypt Women Tours

-Your group leader will explain the history and legends of these remarkable people, their funerary rites.
-Moreover, the significance of the many paintings and hieroglyphics, still well preserved in the deepest tombs.
+Your group leader will explain the history and legends of these remarkable people and their funerary rites.
+Moreover, the significance of the many paintings and hieroglyphics is still well preserved in the deepest tombs.

 You will visit three of the most interesting royal tombs and then continue to the Temple of Queen Hatshepsut.
-A stunning colonnaded building set against high cliffs that create a spectacular natural amphitheater.
+A stunning colonnaded building set against high cliffs creates a spectacular natural amphitheater.

-One of our Egyptian great queens; she built this temple to prove her importance among the ancestors.
+One of our Egyptian great queens; built this temple to prove her importance among her ancestors.